Introduction to AWS EBS

 - For EBS Cold HDD (sc1), $0.025 per GB-month of provisioned storage

-- For detailed pricing, refer the amazon EBS pricing docs below:
+- For detailed pricing, refer to the Amazon EBS pricing docs below:

 The Document above has all the details about the various pricing for